Best VPN’s for China in 2020

 The main reason they are laying down the law is that VPNs circumnavigate the GFW.
 The good news is that there are some state-sanctioned VPNs that can be used.

-In this article, we’ll explore what VPN options we still have in China in 2019.
+In this article, we’ll explore what VPN options we still have in China.
 We’ve found 12 of the best VPNs that still work in China and added in some tips to help you succeed.

 What is the Great Firewall of China?